hltcoe/HC4/README.md

 you wish to download.
 We encourage using the flag `--check_hash` to varify the documents downloaded match with the documents we intend to use in the collection.
+The full description of the arguments can be found when execute with the `--help` flag.

 ## Validate